 Originally, the attic was a laundry area.

-Today, it hosts the “Gaudi Exhibition” – a unique display devoted to Gaudi’s life and work, especially on the La Pedrera, with all the models, plans and designs, photographs and videos documenting his work on it.
+Today, it hosts the “Gaudi Exhibition” – a unique display devoted to Gaudi’s life and work, especially on the Casa Mila, with all the models, plans and designs, photographs and videos documenting the work on the project of La Pedrera.

 - The Tenants’ Apartments